How to Rank for Featured Snippets and Dominate Search Results

 Video snippets

-Video snippets usually come from YouTube and appear most often for “how to” queries where a visual demonstration helps, such as “How to tie a tie.”
+Video snippets usually come from YouTube and appear most often for “how to” queries where a visual demonstration adds clarity, such as “How to tie a tie.”

 Google often includes a timestamp that jumps to the exact moment the answer appears in the video.
-These snippets reward clear structure, spoken explanations, and tight alignment between the query and the video section.
+These snippets reward clear spoken explanations and tight alignment between the query and the specific video segment.

 Video snippets follow the same selection logic as text-based snippets.
-Google looks for a precise answer moment, not a full walkthrough.
+Google looks for a precise answer moment rather than a full walkthrough, so structure your videos to surface the core answer quickly when written content alone cannot fully address the question.

 What is not a featured snippet?